Skip to content

 Version 6.1 has been added to include Oct 2017 thru 2023 holidays.
 What changed this year was "Earliest Closing Date" cell A24 was changed to read, "Enter evidenced date of CD receipt.
 If not a business day, choose the next business day."
 The "choose next business day" was added.
 One mortgage lender commented that it is common for a borrower to get the CD on a holiday, and she insisted this should be the next business day in the box to avoid potential errors.
 This should allow the Earliest Closing Date tab to match the Desired Closing tabs results.
 Also, cell B28 on the "Desired Closing" tab was supposed to be locked.
 It was also supposed to have a formula in it.
 Here in version (6.1) where I added that formula back in as it was removed in v6.

-**Users need to verify the complicated TRID requirements when a static date holiday falls on a Sunday.
-As an example in 2022, June 20, 2022, is a business day based on the precise definition; it is not counted as a holiday for the precise definition.
-If the bank is open for substantially all business, it is counted as a business day using the non-precise definition.
-If an application is received 6/16/22, the LE must be sent by 6/21 if the bank is not open for business on Saturdays but is open on the 20th.
-But by 6/22 if the bank is closed Saturdays and not open on 20th.
+**Users need to verify the complicated TRID requirements in all fields, but especially when a static date holiday falls on a Sunday.
+As an example, in 2022, June 20, 2022, was a business day based on the precise definition; it was not counted as a holiday for the precise definition.
+But, if the bank was open for substantially all business, it was counted as a business day using the non-precise definition.
+If an application was received 6/16/22, the LE had to be sent by 6/21 if the bank was not open for business on Saturdays but was open on the 20th.
+But by 6/22 if the bank was closed Saturdays and not open on the 20th.

 As always, these and our other tools are not guaranteed and the user is ultimately responsible for ensuring their dates are compliant with the regulatory requirements applicable.